-Instagram is an emerging platform for real estate professionals and given its overall popularity, this is a bit of a head scratcher.
+Instagram is an emerging platform for real estate professionals and given its overall popularity, this is a bit of a head-scratcher.
 With the majority of real estate searches beginning online, social media is a great way to showcase listings.
-Yet many real estate professionals are stuck on Facebook.
+Yet many real estate professionals are stuck just on Facebook.

 This isn’t to say that Facebook is not a great platform.
 You can interact with potential clients, you can post listings, you can share relevant news and you can share your success stories.
 You can literally do it all on Facebook!